 The Boehringer Ingelheim Foundation awards the Boehringer lngelheim Prize annually to deserving researchers at the University Medical Center Mainz.
 Prize money to the amount of 30,000 € is divided equally between two researchers, one from the area of theoretical medicine and one from clinical medicine.
 The Boehringer Ingelheim Prize is awarded for a high-ranking scientific publication from an advanced junior researcher (postdoctoral fellow, habilitant, junior research group leader, junior professor) in a prominent author position for this piece (first authorship or correspondence/senior authorship).
 The publication must have been published or accepted for publication during the previous year.
 The call for applications is published at the beginning of each year by the Chief Scientific Officer.

-The call for applications for the BOEHRINGER INGELHEIM Prize 2020 will be published here soon.
+The call for applications for the BOEHRINGER INGELHEIM Prize 2021 will be published here.

 In her will dated 30 January 1967, Hedwig St. Denis, born Rapp, left the Johannes Gutenberg University Mainz a quarter of her fortune for use in scientific research.
 The foundation supports projects in the field of cancer research and control.
 Research groups or individuals from the University Medical Center Mainz active in this field are eligible to apply for research funding from the foundation.

 Further information on the foundation and its funding opportunities is available here (GER).